MicrosoftLearning/dp-420-cosmos-db-dev/instructions/14-diagnose-alert-python.md

 Because key-based authentication is disabled, no key or connection string appears anywhere in this exercise.
 The examples authenticate with Microsoft Entra ID through `DefaultAzureCredential`.
 This credential can use your `az login` session, but it checks other credential sources first.
 Make sure the identity it selects has the data-plane role assignment.

-> [!WARNING]
-> Use only the account this script creates for this exercise.
+> &#9888; Use only the account this script creates for this exercise.
 Later steps attach a diagnostic setting and an alert rule.
 Never point this exercise at a shared training or production account.

-> [!NOTE]
-> A new role assignment takes a few minutes to propagate.
+> &#128221; A new role assignment takes a few minutes to propagate.
 If a later step fails with a 403 error, wait a moment and try again.

 ## Task 1: Send diagnostic logs to a Log Analytics workspace